amc-heme/scExploreR/README.md

 * A more advanced version of this app will not only accept Seurat objets, but also Scanpy.
 * Additional analyses such as GSEA will be added in the future
+* Explicit support for single cell data besides CITE-seq will be added.

 <br>